-What Is A Dental Extraction?
+What is a Dental Extraction?

 What to expect after a Dental Extraction

-After the extraction, patients will likely experience a certain amount of pain.
+After the tooth extraction procedure, patients will likely experience a certain amount of pain.
 This can be relieved by applying ice to the area, rinsing the mouth with water or taking antibiotics or painkillers if needed.
 Patients are advised to avoid certain foods for a few days and should feel completely better within one to two weeks.
 The dental extraction procedure is safe for most patients and does not involve any major complications.

 “Hands down the best dentist I’ve ever been to.
 Polite and professional staff that go out of the way to provide the best service.
 They answered all my questions and gave me the best care possible.” –